Mohamed-Ayaan358/Foldr/readme.md

 ## Stage 1: Authentication and Profile Creation

-- Implement authentication system.
+- Implement authentication system. [x]
-- Allow users to create profiles.
+- Allow users to create profiles. [x]
+- Need to make a function for universal hashing in order to be used for password and paths

 ## Stage 2: Backend System for Folder Creation

+- Allow particular users to set up folders via a method and store their paths along with a name for that path.
+- Hash paths and then make a QR out of it
 - Develop a backend system to create folders.
 - Store folder information in a database or filesystem.
 - Ensure folders are accessible to users.